 The quality of air across the majority of Hastings & St Leonards reaches the national standard.
 However, on a small part of the Bexhill road, levels of Particulate Matter (PM) were historically above the required standard and as a result, an Air Quality Management Area (AQMA) was declared and an Air Quality Action Plan (AQAP) prepared.

 PM is a very fine dust and comes from industry, various road traffic debris, sea salt and biological particles.

 However, since 2011 PM concentrations have reduced and have remained below annual air quality limit values.
 Additionally the Bexhill to Hastings Link road opened in 2015, as detailed in our AQAP, has helped improve air quality in this area further.
-Therefore the AQMA was revoked earlier this year.
+Therefore the AQMA was revoked in 2017.

 Air Quality Monitoring

 The quality of the air in the borough is being monitored automatically, 24 hours a day, by our monitoring station HT1.
 The results from the static roadside monitors are fed via a modem to Kings College London for analysis.
 Environmental Health officers undertake a monthly pre calibration check, change the particulate monitor filter and undertake a post calibration check, on both pieces of equipment and send this report to Kings College London via email.

 The static road side air quality monitor (HT1) contains a TAP 200 series Nox Analyser, which measures levels of Nitrogen dioxide (No2) and the oxides of Nitrogen(NOX) and a Thermo Teom 1400 Particulate Matter (Pm10) which performs a filter based direct mass measurement for determining particulate matter mass concentrations.